15 min read

 Pop-pop.

 And his body knew.
 His body was a smarter animal than the rest of him, and it had already dropped from the mattress and pressed itself flat to the wall before his mind had caught up enough to ask what was happening.
 He hadn't decided to move.
-He had simply arrived against the wall, knees to chest, making himself as small as a held breath.
+He had arrived against the wall, knees to chest, making himself as small as a held breath.

 The corridor light under the door was wrong.
 It had changed.
 It was the color of a bruise now, yellow-green, the color of air before a tornado.
 Through that light, a shadow moved.